apache/apisix/FAQ.md

 Here is the operator list of current `lua-resty-radixtree`： https://github.com/iresty/lua-resty-radixtree#operator-list

-## How to redirect http To https via APISIX?
+## How to redirect http to https via APISIX?

 An example, redirect `http://foo.com` to `https://foo.com`